Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

 For computations limited to the 3.5PN order (level of the 1PN correction to the radiation reaction force), the first term in Eq.~\eqref{hgen2} with the ``intuitive'' prescription \eqref{BoxRreg} is sufficient.
-But because of the second term in~\eqref{hgen2} there is a fundamental breakdown of this scheme at the 4PN order where it becomes necessary to take into account non-linear radiation reaction effects associated with tails.
-The second term in \eqref{hgen2} constitutes a generalization of the tail-transported radiation reaction arising at the 4PN order, i.e., 1.5PN order relative to the dominant radiation reaction order, as determined in Ref.~\cite{BD88}.
-The tail-transported radiation reaction is required by energy conservation and the presence of tails in the wave zone.
-The usual radiation reaction terms, up to 3.5PN order, are contained in the first term of Eq.~\eqref{hgen2}, and are parametrized by the same multipole-moment functions $\mathcal{F}_L$ as the exterior multipolar field, as Eq.~\eqref{BoxRI} explicitly shows.
-In Section~\ref{sec:4PNradreac} we shall give an explicit expression of the radiation reaction force showing the usual radiation reaction terms to 3.5PN order, issued from $\mathcal{F}_L$, and exhibiting the above tail-induced 4PN effect, issued from $\mathcal{R}_L$.
+But because of the second term in \eqref{hgen2} there is a fundamental breakdown of this scheme at the 4PN order where it becomes necessary to take into account non-linear radiation effects associated with tails.
+The second term in \eqref{hgen2} constitutes a generalization of the tail-transported radiation mode arising at 4PN order \citep{BD88}.
+In particular, the tail-transported radiation reaction is required by energy conservation and the propagation of tails in the wave zone.
+The usual radiation reaction terms, up to 3.5PN order, are contained in the first term of Eq.~\eqref{hgen2}, and are parametrized by the same multipole-moment functions $\mathcal{F}_L\ab$ as the exterior multipolar field, as Eq.~\eqref{BoxRI} explicitly shows.
+In Sect.~\ref{sec:4PNradreac} we shall give an explicit expression of the radiation reaction force showing the usual radiation reaction terms to 3.5PN order, issued from $\mathcal{F}_L\ab$, and exhibiting the above tail-induced 4PN effect, issued from $\mathcal{R}_L\ab$.

-Finally note that the post-Newtonian solution, in either form \eqref{hgen1} or \eqref{hgen2}, has been obtained without imposing the condition of harmonic coordinates~\eqref{harmcond} in an explicit way.
-We have simply matched together the post-Newtonian and multipolar expansions, satisfying the ``relaxed'' Einstein field equations \eqref{EFE} in their respective domains, and found that the matching determines uniquely the solution.
-An important check done in~\cite{PB02, BFN05}, is therefore to verify that the harmonic coordinate condition \eqref{harmcond} is indeed satisfied as a consequence of the conservation of the pseudo-tensor \eqref{dtau0}, so that we really grasp a solution of the full Einstein field equations.
+Finally note that the post-Newtonian solution, in either \eqref{hgen1} or \eqref{hgen2} form, has been obtained without imposing the condition of harmonic coordinates \eqref{harmcond} in an explicit way.
+We have simply matched together the PN and multipolar expansions, satisfying the ``relaxed'' Einstein field equations \eqref{EFE} in their respective domains, and found that the matching determines uniquely the solution.
+An important check in \citealt{PB02, BFN05}, is to verify that the harmonic coordinate condition \eqref{harmcond} is indeed satisfied as a consequence of the conservation of the pseudo-tensor \eqref{dtau0}, so that we really grasp a solution of the full Einstein field equations.

-\subsection{The 3.5PN metric for general matter systems}
+\subsubsection{The 3.5PN metric for general matter systems}